-A. Applicants Rely on a Rebuttable Presumption of Adequate Market Power Mitigation.
+A. Market Based Rate Authorization in PJM Depends on Market Power Mitigation.

-Subsequent to Order No. 861, market sellers in PJM rely on the market power mitigation rules in the PJM Market Rules in asserting that their participation in the PJM markets at market based rates does not raise horizontal market power concerns.
-Order No.
+Pursuant to Order No. 816 and Order No. 861, market sellers in PJM rely on the market power mitigation in the PJM Market Rules in asserting that their participation in the PJM markets at market based rates does not raise horizontal market power concerns.
+Order